OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_introduction.md

 Deployments in the Bornholm Basin have shown good agreement across a wide range of oxygen concentrations with a nearby BOOS monitoring station (see {numref}`samba`.
 This sensor was a recent acquisition and had little opportunity to drift in storage.

 ## Clark electrode polarographic sensor (SBE 43, SBE 43F and SBE 63)
-The SBE 43, SBE 43F and SBE 63 are individually calibrated with a calibration drift rates of less than 0.5% over 1000 h of operation .
+The SBE 43, SBE 43F and SBE 63 are individually calibrated with a calibration drift rates of less than 0.5% over 1000 h of operation.
 These sensors have been used in Seagliders and Spray and also in morrings and Argo floats.
 Sensors are designed for use in a CTD’s pumped flow path, providing optimal correlation with CTD measurements.
 Elapsed time between the CTD and associated oxygen measurement is easily quantified, and corrected for, in post-processing.
 The black plenum and plumbing’s black tubing blocks light, reducing in-situ algal growth.
-Response time Tau varies from 2-20 sec depending on the membrane thinness, ambient water temperature and flow rate.
+Response time $\tau$ varies from 2-20 sec depending on the membrane thinness, ambient water temperature and flow rate.
 Drift thresholds for sensor performance should be established prior to data collection, to determine how often instruments should be serviced, validated, and returned to Sea-Bird for a full service and calibration.
 It is recommended to do validation in the lab before and after deployment/recovery and while the sensor is in the water (if possible).
 For this task, Winkler samples or a clean, calibrated reference sensor will be required.
 (Information from https://www.seabird.com)